berlin2123/ganglia-web-docker/ganglia-web-centos7/ReadMe.md

 podman build -t <name_of_the_container_image>  <Path_to_the_Dockerfile>
 ```

-If the "Dockerfile" and "run-services.sh" are saved to "/root/dockertest/cent7ganglia/", and you want to name this image as "mybuild/cent7ganglia", you can just run:
+If the `Dockerfile` and `run-services.sh` are saved to "/root/dockertest/cent7ganglia/", and you want to name this image as `mybuild/cent7ganglia`, you can just run:

 ```
 podman build -t mybuild/cent7ganglia /root/dockertest/cent7ganglia/